Skip to main content

 Backend Selection

-The wizard prompts you to choose a backend:| Backend | Best For |
+The wizard prompts you to choose a backend: After you choose, the setup wizard automatically:

 Service Configuration